Lisa M. Kies, M.D.

 Carmen Isaksen Tickal, Licensed Practical Nurse/Front Desk Reception

-Carmen lives in Mason City and helps run the family business there (Oak Leaf Collectibles), in addition to her work here and lots of local volunteer work.
+Carmen lives in Mason City and helps run the family business there (Oak Leaf Collectibles), in addition to filling in here as needed, and lots of local volunteer work.

 College: NIACC, AA